Rutgers University: Alumni

 At Queen's College's first commencement in 1774, one graduate, Matthew Leydt, received his baccalaureate degree in a brief ceremony.

 Rutgers alumni have been influential in many fields.
 Singer, athlete, attorney, and Civil Rights Movement activist Paul Robeson graduated in 1919 and is the namesake of the Paul Robeson Cultural Center on the Busch Campus, the Paul Robeson Library on the Camden Campus, and the Campus Center on the Newark Campus.
 Among the first students enrolled at Rutgers (when it was Queen's College), Simeon De Witt (A.B.
 1776) became the Surveyor-General for the Continental Army (1776–1783) during the American Revolution and classmate James Schureman (A.B.
 1775), served in the Continental Congress and as a United States senator.
-Two alumni have been awarded Nobel prizes— Milton Friedman (A.B.
+Two alumni have been awarded Nobel prizes — Milton Friedman (A.B.
 1932) in economics, and Selman A. Waksman (B.Sc.
 1915, M.Sc.1916) in Medicine.
 Poet Robert Pinsky (B.A.
 1962) was appointed the nation's poet laureate and novelist Junot Díaz (B.A.
 1992) awarded the Pulitzer Prize for Fiction in 2008.

 Seven alumni have served as New Jersey governor; two as president of Rutgers; Garret A. Hobart (A.B.
 1863) as Vice President of the United States; Louis Freeh (B.A.
 1971, J.D.
 1974) as director of the FBI; Frederick T. Frelinghuysen (A.B.
-1836) a U.S. Senator, as U.S. Secretary of State.
+1836) served a U.S. Senator and as U.S. Secretary of State.
 Alumnus Joseph P. Bradley (A.B.
 1836) served for two decades as an associate justice of the Supreme Court of the United States and cast the tie-breaking vote on the bipartisan commission that decided the contested American presidential election in 1876.
 Diplomat Maria Fernanda Espinosa served as President of the United Nations General Assembly.
-Senators Elizabeth Warren (JD) and Bob Menendez (JD) both attended Rutgers Law School.
+Senators Elizabeth Warren (JD 1976) and Bob Menendez (JD 1979) both attended Rutgers Law School.
+Some alumni became activists such as Jack Babuscio (MHist.).

 In business, alumni include: Bernard Marcus (B.S.
-1951), founder of hardware retail company Home Depot; Bill Rasmussen (MBA 1960), founder of ESPN; and Duncan MacMillan (B.S.
+1951), founder of hardware retail company Home Depot; Bill Rasmussen (MBA 1960), founder of ESPN; Rana Kapoor (founder of Yes Bank); Dev Ittycheria (B.S 1990) CEO of MongoDB Inc.; Greg Brown, CEO of Motorola Solutions; and Duncan MacMillan (B.S.
 1966), co-founder of financial data and media company Bloomberg L.P.
 In science and technology, alumni include: Peter C. Schultz (B.S.
-1967), co-inventor of fiber optics; molecular geneticist Angela Christiano (PhD 1991); geneticist Stanley N. Cohen (B.Sc.
+1967), co-inventor of fiber optics; molecular geneticist Angela Christiano (Ph.D.
+1991); geneticist Stanley N. Cohen (B.Sc.
 1956) who pioneered in the field of gene splicing; physician Howard Krein; and Louis Gluck (B.S.
-1930) the "father of neonatology".
+1948) the "father of neonatology".